Panama Canal Gatun Locks aerial view

 Water Crisis

 El Niño-driven drought creates the worst water crisis in canal history.
 Gatun Lake drops to record lows, forcing unprecedented transit restrictions.
-Daily transits fall from 36-40 to as few as 22.
 Slot auction premiums hit $3.975 million.
-Global supply chains feel the impact.
+The crisis demonstrates the canal's fundamental climate vulnerability.

 March 28, 2026